liffiton/ATLeS/docs/setup.md

 Boot and log in to the Raspberry Pi with a freshly-installed MicroSD card with username: `pi` password: `fishypi`.

-If the Pi will be on a publically-accessible network, change the password to something secure by running `passwd`.
+If the Pi will be on a publicly-accessible network, change the password to something secure by running `passwd`.

 Run `sudo raspi-config` and: